All about DTI

 • Doulas wear many hats and there are different ways to work in the field.
 Sometimes trained DTI doulas don't complete certification and still find satisfying work as a doula.
 Still others use it to springboard into other areas of reproductive health.
 The possibilities are numerous!

-What happens if I don’t complete all of the requirements in 12 months?
+What happens if I don’t complete all of the requirements?

 Is your certification valid outside of the United States?